 All conditions specified in the formal grant notification and relevant program requirements must be respected.
 Unless otherwise specified, grantees may generally deviate from the proposed research activities and/or schedules.
 Furthermore, they are not required to adhere strictly to the allocation of funds set out in the application as long as they use their grant for the broad purpose for which it was originally awarded.

-Representatives of the Agencies will periodically review the institutions’ financial administration to:
+Representatives of the Agency will conduct periodic reviews of the institutions' management control framework to:

 Researchers are responsible for using grant or award funds in accordance with the policies of the Agencies, including the Tri-Agency Financial Administration Guide and Agency grants and awards guides; and for providing true, complete and accurate information on documentation for expenditures from grant or award accounts.